ncolon/ocp4-refarch/README.md

 Create a public DNS zone in your cloud provider called <base_domain>, Eg. `example.com`.
 Delegate this zone to your cloud provider.
 This zone will be used by anyone that wants to access your cluster externally, and should resolve the following records

 1. `api.<cluster_name>.<base_domain>` - This DNS record must point to the load balancer for the control plane machines.
 This record must be resolvable by both clients external to the cluster and from all the nodes within the cluster.
+It's used for management functions of your cluster, including the use of the `oc` command line utility.
 2. `*.apps.<cluster_name>.<base_domain>` - A wildcard DNS record that points to the load balancer that targets the machines that run the Ingress router pods, which are the worker nodes by default.
 This record must be resolvable by both clients external to the cluster and from all the nodes within the cluster.
+It's used for Web browser and REST access to your applications.